JoinColony/colonyJS/docs/_Intro_GetStarted.md

 - `@colony/colony-js-client`
 - `@colony/purser-software`
-- `bn.js`
+- `web3-utils`

-Install the packages with the following command:
+You can install the packages with the following command:

 ```
-yarn add @colony/colony-js-client @colony/purser-software bn.js
+yarn add @colony/colony-js-client @colony/purser-software web3-utils
 ```

 ## Colony Script

-In this example, you will create a simple script that runs in the terminal with `node`.
+In this example, you will create a simple Node script.
 The script will run through the necessary steps to connect to the network, create a token, create a colony, and make a payment.

 Create a `colony.js` file in the root of your project and add the following code: